 Cross-promote your app

 There are also cross-promotion networks that help app companies reach out to more users.
-For example, services like Tappx, Tapdaq, and Tap for Tap use a credits system: you earn credits for taps, expressions, and downloads by placing ads for other apps within your own app, and then use those credits to generate your own advertisements.
+For example, services like Tappx and Tapdaq use a credits system: you earn credits for taps, expressions, and downloads by placing ads for other apps within your own, and then use those credits to generate your own advertisements.

 Cross-promotion is most commonly used in mobile games, but it’s suitable for other apps as well.
 Just be careful who you work with, and don’t exchange ads with competitors if you don’t want to risk losing users.